outworkers/phantom/README.md

 <a id="learning-phantom">Tutorials on phantom and Cassandra</a>
 ======================================================================

-For ease of use and far better management of documentation, we have decided to export the `README.md` to a proper Wiki page, now available [here](https://github.com/outworkers/phantom/wiki/).
+For ease of use and far better management of documentation, we have decided to export the `README.md` to a compiled documentation page, now available [here](https://github.com/outworkers/phantom/tree/develop/docs).

 The following are the current resources available for learning phantom, outside of tests which are very useful in highlighting all the possible features in phantom and how to use them.